juanmorillios/TipCalc/README.md

 ## Check List Done

-Did you push your working code to GitHub?
+* [ ] Did you push your working code to GitHub?
 YES, DONE
-Do you have an updated README.md based on the template we provided?
+* [ ] Do you have an updated README.md based on the template we provided?
 YES, DONE

-Did you submit a valid GIF or video walkthrough?
+* [ ] Did you submit a valid GIF or video walkthrough?
 YES, DONE

-Did you fill out a good estimate of the number of hours you spent working on the project?
+* [ ] Did you fill out a good estimate of the number of hours you spent working on the project?
 YES, DONE

 ## Video TipCal'